pirate/wireguard-docs/README.md

 ## Glossary

+### Example Strings

+These are demo hostnames, domain names, ip addresses, and ranges used in the documentation and example configs.

+- Example domain: `example-vpn.dev` can be replaced with any publicly accessible domain you control
+- Example hostnames: `public-server1`, `public-server2`, `home-server`, `laptop`, `phone` can be changed to your device hostnames
+- IP addresses & ranges: `10.0.0.1/24`, `10.0.0.3`, `10.0.0.3/32` can be replaced with your preferred subnets and addresses (e.g. `192.168.5.1/24`)

+Wherever you see these strings below, they're just being used as placeholder values to illustrate an example and have no special meaning.
+Replace them with your preferred values when doing your own setup.

 ### Peer/Node/Device

 A host that connects to the VPN and has registers a VPN subnet address like 10.0.0.3 for itself.
 It can also optionally route traffic for more than its own address(es) by specifying subnet ranges in comma-separated CIDR notation.